PadmaUnlimited/padma-theme/padma/README.txt

 == Changelog ==

-= 1.3.11 =
+= 1.3.12 =
 * Edge Version
 * Released: On dev
 Fixes for PHP 8 Compatibility
 Schema updated ( 2.1.0 => 3.2.1 ) Requieres php 7.3+
 Coding standard updates.
-Padma Updater is now part of the core
-Tested with WordPress 5.6
+Padma Updater is now part of the core.
+Plugin Padma Updater is no longer required Tested with WordPress 5.6
 Tested with ClassicPress 1.2.0
 Tested with WooCommerce 4.8